NCEA Compatibility

 Line 3 is a condition.
 There are three indications to this:

-All of line 3 could be translated into normal English as follows: if the text entered by the user into the variable strDecision at line 2 is the word "Yes"
+If the text entered by the user into the variable strDecision at line 2 is the word "Yes"

-Similarly we can interpret the indented lines 4 - 11 as: these lines will be executed if and only if the value stored in the variable strDecision is the word "Yes".
+These lines will be executed if and only if the value stored in the variable strDecision is the word "Yes"

 Another conclusion we can draw from this is that if the value stored in strDecision is NOT "Yes" then lines 4 - 11 are ignored.
 This would mean that only lines 2 and 3 would be executed and the rest would be ignored.
 This is shown in Fig 1 below.